biniamHaddish/SwipeView/README.md

 # Swipy
-*swipy*: It is good to note that the libary is only works with RecyclerView.
+*swipy*: It is good to note that the library only works with RecyclerView.
 It is capable of handling multiple swipe actions per direction.